-Program Year 2018 HOME funds were awarded to Twin Cities Habitat for Humanity to acquire and make necessary improvements to 5 single family homes (HOME).
+Program Year 2020 CDBG funds were awarded to Twin Cities Habitat for Humanity to acquire and make necessary improvements to 3 single family homes.
+They have acquired two and are in the construction phase.
+Homeowners and demographics will be identified in Program Year 2021 once sold.
 Two Rivers Community Land Trust was awarded CDBG and HOME funds to acquire and make energy efficiency improvements to 3 single family homes.
-Demographics have only been reported on for one eligible homebuyer.
-Program Year 2016 & 2017 funds were awarded to Twin Cities Habitat for Humanity Scattered Site projects to acquire vacant lots to then construct 7 single family homes (CDBG).
-Demographics for the final home will be reported in the 2020 CAPER.
-Home Improvement Loan Program assisted 13 homeowners with repairs.
+Demographics for one homebuyer were identified in Program Year 2019 and two homebuyers in Program Year 2020.
+Home Improvement Loan Program assisted 9 homeowners with repairs.
 This data only includes homeowners who had loans closed in Program Year 2019.
 Some loans are still in process along with a waiting list.
+Accessible Space, Inc. (ASI) replaced the roof and windows at their Hillcrest Development in Stillwater.
+ASI is affordable rental housing specific to persons with disabilities.

 Worst case housing needs were addressed through housing counseling through the CDA's homeownership services.
 This program adverted approximately 80% of foreclosures for households.
 Washington County CDA provides CDBG funds for homelessness prevention services and HOME funds to developers to offset costs to build more affordable housing with lower rents and targeting households with incomes lower than 60% AMI.
 Washington County CDA is also a sub allocator for Low Income Housing Tax Credits.
 This is for affordable housing units serving households below 60% AMI.
-The CDA also administers the Housing Choice Voucher program to assist in subsidizing rent for low income families.
+The CDA also administers the Housing Choice Voucher program to assist in subsidizing rent for low-income families.